 - Drives a vehicle transporting 16 people or more (including the driver);

-- Drives a CMV carrying hazardous materials.
+- Operates a CMV carrying hazardous materials.

 Alcohol-Related Violations with a CDL